SandwichGouda/Data/Data.md

 #### NixOS

-NixOS is a distribution based on the Niw package manager.
+NixOS is a distribution based on the Nix package manager.
 It is special in it's package management and configuration systems.
 NixOS is the package manager that has the most package.

 The NixOS repo